Carbohydrates for active women athletes is a tricky subject to discuss these days.

 Advanced Nutrition Tools and Carb Intake

-You may a hard time with the above statement due to your own personal experience.
+You may have a hard time with the above statement due to your own personal experience.

 Each one of the ‘levers’ described above is an example of a tool – an advanced nutrition practice.
 And each of those tools has pros and cons.